gckirchoff/peer-to-public/src/lib/content/posts/new-component-design.md

 ---
-title: "New Component Design UPDATED"
+title: "New Component Design UPDATED again"
 description: "This was made with our fancy new component"
 categories:
   - "demo"